ayush0x00/blockchain_capstone/README.md

 3) Enter in the `eth-contracts` folder
 4) Launch local chain using `truffle develop`
 4) To launch the tests write `test`.
+One test should fail as you are minting the token when you are not the owner of the token

+##Minting the tokens
+1) Open truffle console: `truffle console --network rinkeby`
+2) Import proof.json from zokrates/code/square `var zokrates=require("../zokrates/code/square/proof.json")`
+3) `let token=await SolnSquareVerifier.deployed()`
+4) submit your solution `await token.submitSolution(...Object.values(zokratesProof.proof), zokratesProof.input, account2, tokenID)` replace account2 by the address of your account and tokenId by the tokenId you want
+5) Mint the token `await token.mint(account2,tokenID)`

 ## More infos
 * The contracts ABI: